pabloinsente/sf_for_beh_ss/README.md

 - **reliable**: you can trust your results (with appropriate testing)
 - **reproducible**: others can produce the same results given the same data and dependencies

-Of course, this is a minimal and very simple example.
-All the attributes that we mentioned (reusability, reproducibility, etc) are not a matter of all of nothing, but **guiding principles**.
+Of course, this is a **minimal and very simple example**.
+All the attributes that we mentioned (reliable, reproducible, etc) are not a matter of all of nothing, but **guiding principles**.
 Our hope that **the practices and tools used in this tutorial contribute to getting closer to such ideals**.

 ### 8. Resources to learn more